CSUChico-CSCI540/CSCI540-Course-Materials/Syllabus.md

 ##Honesty

 The first time you cheat, you will get a 0 on the test or assignment.
 The second time you cheat you will fail the class.
 It is not a good idea to cheat in my class.
-I will be following Tyson Henry's Cheating Policy until I put together one of my own.
+I will be following Tyson Henry's Cheating Policy: